When A Door Closes… The Window to Extremism Opens

 However, it would appear that the Trump administration is decidedly oblivious of the symbiotic and practical nature of the relationship that national security has with international affairs.
 As the correlation between U.S. domestic refugee quotas and stabilization efforts in war-ridden countries has been neglected, U.S. domestic policy has actively frustrated American aims on an international scale.

 In the summer of 1942, Herbert Bahr, a 28 year-old Jewish man from Germany, sought refuge into the United States.
 When he arrived, he was interrogated by five separate government agencies that accused him of being a Nazi spy.
 His story was subsequently used as justification to deny visas to thousands of Jews seeking asylum from Nazism.
 The U.S. claimed post-facto that it was not completely aware of the Holocaust’s horrors, but such a claim is directly contradicted by President Roosevelt’s condemnation of Kristallnacht.

 In the wake of this smear on America’s global reputation, the U.S. spearheaded efforts to draft the 1951 Refugee Convention.
-According to the UN Refugee Agency, its core principle is “non-refoulement, which asserts that a refugee should not be returned to a country where they face serious threats to their life or freedom”, now considered a customary rule in international law.
+The core principle of the UN Refugee Agency is “non-refoulement”, which asserts that refugees should not be returned to a country where they face “serious threats to their life or freedom,” now considered a customary rule in international law.